phord/felon/play/src/code_map.md

     CursorLogFile:
         In-memory file for unit tests

+SaneIndex:
+    Replacement for EventualIndex that builds its index in-place as it is iterated.
+    Less modular than EventualIndex, but hopefully more sane.

+    SaneIndexer:
+        TBD: Combines LogSource and SaneIndex; includes multiple Index filters that are updated as-we-go.
+        Indexes: includes, excludes, searches.
+        Supports background scanning/updating with timeout.
+        Can be iterated with SaneLines.
+        Will be used by SubLineIterator to navigate and keep indexes up-to-date.

 EventualIndex:
     A memoization class that iterates lines from piecewise text and remembers their locations Subsequent pieces merge together so the index is eventually complete.